b97jre/RNAseqcourse/source/isoform-lab.rst

      module load samtools

-Now you can map the reads from one of the samples (or several; it's up to you which ones(s)) to map using a command such as the one below (look at the explanation of the flags below before you execute it; or type ``tophat --h`` to see the explanation of all options).
+Now you can map the reads from one of the samples (or several; it's up to you which ones(s)) to map using a command such as the one below.
+More important is that you understand (look at the the reason for using the flags you are using.
 Note that you can use gzip-compressed files directly with Tophat (not that it is really needed for these tiny files; we just show it because it might be good to know.)::